-The IDW/ICE ends with exit interviews, award of the level of instructor gained through the experience.
-The SWR IDW/ICE also includes a written examination.
-Students should be aware that they may or may not receive the level of instructorship they originally enrolled for; individual skill not only as a paddler but also as an instructor will play into the Instructor Trainers’ final decisions.
+Students should be aware that they may or may not receive the level of instructorship they originally enrolled for; individual skill not only as a paddler but also as an instructor will play into the Instructors’ final decisions.

 Class will end between 5PM and 6PM on the last day of the course.
 Please do not plan to leave before then, or make travel plans requiring an earlier departure or you will risk certification.